Big Dave McLean

-There’s an aspirational original entitled “Talk About a Revelation,” inspired by the mass shootings in Paris, on which Dave sings in impassioned tones about a day when people work together for peace.
+An original entitled “Talk About a Revelation”, inspired by the mass shootings in Paris, finds Dave singing in impassioned tones about a day when people work together for peace.

 There’s “Swinging on Heaven’s Gate,” a mandolin-sweetened gospel country number that Dave wrote back in 2000 after the deaths of his father and close friend – the latter a hell-raiser who Dave envisioned literally swinging defiantly on the pearly gates.

-And then there’s “Deep Down in Florida,” one of only two pure Delta blues songs on the record.
-A cover of a favourite song by Dave’s musical hero Muddy Waters, it was the favourite of Dave’s late bass player B.B.
+And then there’s “Deep Down in Florida,” one of two pure Delta blues songs on the record.
+A cover of a classic song by Dave’s musical hero Muddy Waters, it was the favourite Dave’s late bass player, B.B.
 Gordon.

-He includes a cover of Johnny Shines’ “Pet Rabbit,” recorded in the 30s-style recording booth at Third Man Records in Nashville.
+He includes a cover of Johnny Shines’ “Pet Rabbit,” recorded in the 30s-style recording booth at Jack White’s Third Man Records in Nashville.

-And he gives another nod to his hero, Muddy Waters, with a heartfelt rendition of “Can’t Lose What You Ain’t Never Had,” featuring Kevin McKendree doing his best Otis Span on piano.
+He also gives another nod to his hero, Muddy Waters, with a heartfelt rendition of “Can’t Lose What You Ain’t Never Had,” featuring the brilliant Kevin McKendree sounding like a reincarnated Otis Span on piano.

 It seems fitting that such A-list talent should come to the service of Big Dave McLean, the man often viewed as an unsung hero of Canadian blues and an inspiration to younger generations of musicians such as Colin James and Wide Mouth Mason.